The world needs your strength!

 In my work with children, I use the character (Super) Snuggles to teach about the two sides of kindness: strong and gentle.
 This page from volume 1 of the Mindfulness and Self-Compassion Workbook for Kids shows examples of tender and fierce self-compassion phrases.
 Notice how some phrases can be either gentle or strong, depending on how you say them.
 Can you identify some phrases that you would like to hear when things go wrong?

-The Gentle and Strong Self-Compassion Activity from the book Mindfulness and Self-Compassion Workbook for Kids.
+The Gentle and Strong Self-Compassion Activity from the book Mindfulness and Self-Compassion Workbook for Kids

 Kids sometimes ask whether Snuggles and Super Snuggles are two different characters, or the same character.
 The “Kids Team” made this playful 1-minute video to help us understand that kindness is kindness, whether it is gentle or strong.